kacperillo/AssetManagementSystem/.ai/api-plan.md

 **Business Logic:**

 1. **Assignment Creation:**
-   - Employee must exist in the system
+   - Employee must exist in the system (404 if not found)
-   - Asset must exist in the system
+   - Asset must exist in the system (404 if not found)
-   - Asset must be active (`isActive = true`)
+   - Asset must be active (`isActive = true`) - returns 400 if inactive
-   - Asset cannot have an existing active assignment (no double assignment)
+   - Asset cannot have an existing active assignment (no double assignment) - returns 400 if already assigned
    - An active assignment is one where `assignedUntil IS NULL`

 2. **Assignment Termination:**
-   - Assignment must exist
+   - Assignment must exist (404 if not found)
-   - Assignment cannot already be ended (`assignedUntil` must be null)
+   - Assignment cannot already be ended (`assignedUntil` must be null) - returns 400 if already ended
+   - **Date validation:** `assignedUntil` cannot be before `assignedFrom` - returns 400 if end date is before start date
    - Sets `assignedUntil` to provided date

 3. **Active Assignment Logic:**
    - Assignment is considered active when `assignedUntil IS NULL`
-   - `isActive` field in response is calculated based on current date and `assignedUntil`
+   - `isActive` field in response is calculated: `true` if `assignedUntil IS NULL`, `false` otherwise

 ---